Orrell R.U.F.C.: Impact of rugby union becoming a professional sport

 Following relegation from the top flight, some club members, concerned about the diminishing level of senior rugby being played at Orrell, got together to re-form the Orrell third XV.
 The following year, the side was formally registered with the RFU as Orrell Anvils, a purely amateur side with good relations with the professional set-up, and entered the RFU league structure as a new side in the South Lancashire and Cheshire league.
 In the first league season 1998–99, with a very young side, the Anvils missed out on promotion by a single point, and part way through the season Colin Nicholson having been asked to coach the professional 2nd XV, passed on the coaching responsibility to a current coaching team headed by Tony Pegg.
 Recruitment of additional players took place during the summer of 1999, adding a number of experienced players to the existing squad of promising younger players.

 This blend of youth and experience saw the Anvils go through the 1999–2000 season unbeaten, winning the league and scoring over 500 points in 10 games by playing an expansive and attractive game.

-The 'ethos' of the Anvils was one of enjoyment of rugby, both on and off the field.
-Competition for places in the side was strong, with a squad of over 30 players, yet team spirit remained high.
-Players with extensive first team experience such as Jeff Huxley, Nigel Heslop, Steve Taberner, Micky Glynn and Dick Fisher played alongside promising young players like Paul Engwell, Andy Carroll, David Honor, Mike Caldwell and Ricky Rimmer.
-The Anvils became the perfect vehicle for senior players, who had perhaps had enough of the pressures and demands of 1st XV rugby but who still wanted to enjoy playing the game, to pass on their experience to younger lads hoping to progress to play at a more senior level.
-From that point of view the Anvils became an integral part of the Orrell set up and saw players go on to play 2nd and 1st team rugby.
+places in the side was strong, with a squad of over 30 players, yet team spirit remained high.
+Players with extensive first-team experience, such as Jeff Huxley, Nigel Heslop, Steve Taberner, Micky Glynn, and Dick Fisher, played alongside promising young players like Paul Engwell, Andy Carroll, David Honor, Mike Caldwell, and Ricky Rimmer.

+The Anvils became the ideal vehicle for senior players—who had perhaps grown weary of the pressures and demands of 1st XV rugby but still wanted to enjoy the game—to pass on their experience to younger players aiming to progress to a higher level.
+From this perspective, the Anvils became an integral part of the Orrell setup and saw players go on to represent the 2nd and 1st teams.